rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ActivitySeries.md

   - The severity of the most recent activity in the activity series.
 - objectId: System.String
   - The ID of the object associated with the activity series.
+- fid: System.String
+  - The forever ID of the object associated with the activity series.
 - objectName: System.String
   - The name of the object associated with the activity series.
 - objectType: ActivityObjectTypeEnum